Skip Breadcrumb Links

 You should contact your union representatives first if you are part of a union.
 They can take specific steps to help solve your problem with their process.

-If your employer is a union, you may need to make your application to the Ontario Labour Relations Board.
+Sometimes, you may need to make your application to the Ontario Labour Relations Board instead of your union or the Ministry.

 What happens after I file a claim with the Ministry of Labour?